-The Scenic Rim Trail is a 5 day, 5 night guided experience that pairs incredible natural beauty with spectacular accommodation.
+The Scenic Rim Trail is a five day, five night guided experience that pairs incredible natural beauty with spectacular accommodation.

 Exploring rainforests throughout the Main Range National Park and adjoining Spicers’ nature refuges, walkers enjoy a rare opportunity to explore land previously only touched by Indigenous Australians and early pioneers.